 Friday September 13, 1996 Day 1

 After long hours we arrived in the main harbor of Poros (Πόρος) [37° 30.2' N 23° 27.21' E] at midnight.
 We were wet, tired, and very hungry.
 Fortunately we found an open restaurant.
-After eating I called Alice to let her know that we are on our way.
-Back in the boat and after struggling with the fitted sheets we fell asleep but not before we discovered that the bolts which hold the head (toilet) were loose and cannot be tightened.
+After eating I called Alice to let her know that we were on our way.
+Back in the boat and after struggling with the fitted sheets we fell asleep but not before we discovered that the bolts which hold the head (toilet) were loose and could not be tightened.

 Saturday September 14, 1996 Day 2

 First thing in the morning we made a sling for the passarella (gangplank).
 This passarella arrangement is new, it has wheels at one end and mounting brackets in the other.
 We had only used it once this summer in Patmos, but it lacked a sling to hold the wheels off the ground.
 Then we found Mr. Eliades, the fuel man, and we topped the tank and filled the jerry cans.
 After that we zeroed-in on the toilet problem.
 Lewis was very creative in devising a scheme where we injected epoxy into the worn bolt holes with a large hypodermic syringe, which we bought for 130 GRD. from a drug store.
 We shaped the holes with a bundle of toothpicks held together with scotch tape.
 While waiting for the epoxy to set we bought some fruits, bread etc, and had lunch.
 Unfortunately the epoxy was not totally set and was still pliable by 2:00 PM.